 Relocating when you own a house

 Relocating when you own a house can present a range of logistical challenges.
-In addition to the many other organisational tasks required for a relocation, deciding what to do with your property when you relocate can be both a stressful and lengthy process.
+In addition to the many other organisational tasks required for a relocation, deciding what to do with your property can be a stressful and lengthy process.

 In this guide

-There are several options available to you if you’re relocating when you own a house.
-Whether you choose to rent out or sell your existing property will likely depend on your financial situation and your long-term plans.
+There are several options available if you’re relocating when you own a house.
+Whether you choose to rent out or sell your existing property will likely depend on your financial situation, personal circumstances and your long-term plans.

 Renting out your house when relocating

-Renting your house when relocating can be a great option if you’re not sure about your long-term plans and may wish to move back at some point.
-It gives you the security of keeping hold of a large financial asset, whilst also allowing you the freedom to relocate at fairly short notice, without having to wait for a property sale to complete.
+Renting your house when relocating can be a great option.
+If you’re not sure about your long-term plans, renting will help you to keep your options open.
+It gives you the security of keeping hold of a large financial asset, whilst also allowing you the freedom to relocate at fairly short notice without having to wait for a property sale to complete.

 Selling your house when relocating